 The primary focus of Hispanic Studies at Durham is the vibrant cultural output of Spain and Latin America.
-Staff in the Department are internationally recognized experts on literature, film, theatre and visual culture from the Middle Ages to the present.
+Research-active staff in the Department are internationally recognised experts in literature, film, and visual culture from the Middle Ages to the present.
 These interests feed into a range of research-led undergraduate modules that explore a dazzling variety of cultural forms and their historical and intellectual contexts, with topics such as:

-The Department of Hispanic Studies at Durham University participated in RAE08 and received detailed feedback in January 2009.
-90% of all of the research submitted by Durham University staff was assessed as being at least of International Quality (2* and above) in terms of originality, significance and rigour.
-Of the research assessed from Hispanic Studies, 65% is recognised as Internationally Excellent or World Leading (3* and 4*).
-This places us 4th in a ranking of UK institutions based on the same criteria.
+In RAE 2008, 90% of research submitted by the University was assessed as being at least of International Quality (2* and above) in terms of originality, significance, and rigour.
+Of the research assessed from Hispanic Studies, 65% was recognised as Internationally Excellent or World Leading (3* and 4*).
+This placed the Department 4th in a ranking of UK institutions based on the same criteria.

-The Department’s outstanding research performance has contributed to very high rankings in university guides published in the press.
-The Iberian Languages table in the Complete University Guide 2014 has put us in 1st place as the top ranked Iberian Languages department in the United Kingdom.
+The Department’s outstanding research performance has contributed to comparably high rankings in university guides.
+The Iberian Languages table in the Complete University Guide 2014 has put Durham in 1st place as the top ranked Iberian Languages department in the United Kingdom.
 This table combines a research assessment score with measures of student satisfaction (from the National Student Survey), entry standards (average UCAS tariff), and graduate prospects (percentage of graduates going into graduate-level employment or further study).

 University of Durham